adityakr1108/IGEM-ESOLE/README.md

 # Team IISER-Kolkata 2024 Wiki

-This repository **MUST** contain all coding assets to generate your team's wiki (HTML, CSS, JavaScript, TypeScript, Python)
+This repository **MUST** contain all coding assets to generate your team's wiki (HTML, CSS, JavaScript, TypeScript, Python, etc).

 Images, photos, icons and fonts **MUST** be stored on `static.igem.wiki` using [tools.igem.org](https://tools.igem.org), and Videos **must** be embedded from [iGEM Video Universe](https://video.igem.org).